AjayK47/PagePod/README.md

 ## Customization

-You can customize the behavior of the agents by modifying their roles, goals, and backstories in the `agents.py` file.
+- You can customize the behavior of the agents by modifying their roles, goals, and backstories in the `agents.py` file.
 You can also adjust the task descriptions in `tasks.py` to fine-tune the process.
+- Best Part you change your LLM model as well in `agents.py` file

 ## Contributing